North And South Korea Agree To Cross Border Reunions For Families Divided By Korean War

 “We should also part with the past and go down the road our leaders have forged for us,” Pak Yong-il said.

-A contentious note between the two countries and their diplomatic attaches remains at issue; a group of 12 North Korean women whom defected to South Korea via their employment in China are central to the dispute.
-North Korea wants the women returned, South Korea is investigating claims that some of the women were pressured into their defection expressly against their will.
+A contentious note between the two countries and their diplomatic attaches remains at issue; a group of 12 North Korean women, who defected to South Korea via their employment in China, is central to the dispute.
+North Korea wants the women returned and South Korea is investigating claims that some of the women were pressured into their defection expressly against their will.

 This particular matter remains as yet unresolved and may or may not play a role in the negotiations surrounding the upcoming reunion event.